metjeanjunior/c-os-examples/simple-terminal/README.md

 * cd does work properly.
 This can easily be tested using the [environ](environ) binary.

+* a trivial implementation of file redirection when using user generated binaries

 * showpid is a built-in command that shows the pid of the last 5 forked proccesses.
     * This is implemented using a simple [queue](https://www.freebsd.org/cgi/man.cgi?query=queue#SINGLY-LINKED_TAIL_QUEUES).